suruchi-upadhyay/ecommerce/README.md

-# ecommerce
+# E-commerce
-an online shopping website
+An Online Shopping Website